MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/kmdf_verifier_properties_for_driver_package_projects.md

 ---
 ms.assetid: 40D39F8E-3CD3-434B-A161-45D5BD4FBA09
-title: 'KMDF Verifier Properties for Driver Package Projects'
+title: KMDF Verifier Properties for Driver Package Projects
-description: 'Sets the properties for the KMDF Verifier \(or framework verifier\) on a remote computer.
-You can use these settings when you build and deploy a KMDF driver to a test computer.'
+description: Sets the properties for the KMDF Verifier \(or framework verifier\) on a remote computer.
+You can use these settings when you build and deploy a KMDF driver to a test computer.
 ---

 # KMDF Verifier Properties for Driver Package Projects